Finding Your Way with Family Wealth

 image of a person holding five one hundred dollar bills, representing the important topic of money when it comes to Asian American mental health

-I know what you might be thinking—if you don’t identify as someone with intergenerational wealth: “What problem could someone who’s rich possibly have?”
+I know what you might be thinking—if you don’t come from wealth, it’s easy to wonder, “What problems could someone who’s rich possibly have?”
 And on the surface, that’s fair.
-Financial stability removes a very real kind of stress.
-But sometimes, the old saying rings true: “Mo money, mo problems.”
+Financial security takes away a very real kind of stress.
+But like so many things in life, the truth is more layered.
+Sometimes that old phrase rings painfully true: mo money, mo problems.

-When wealth is part of your family story, it often comes with a pressure that’s hard to name.
-Maybe you feel the need to uphold a certain image.
-Or the expectation to take over, lead, or manage something you never asked for.
-Maybe you sense there’s a “right” way to use the family’s resources—and the cost of not doing it “right” feels heavy.
+When money is a part of your family story, it can bring with it a quiet pressure that’s hard to name.
+Maybe there’s an expectation to uphold a certain image.
+Maybe there’s an unspoken plan for you to take over, lead, or preserve something you never asked for.
+Maybe you’ve internalized the belief that there’s only one “right” way to handle what’s been handed to you…and the consequences of getting it wrong feel too big to risk.

 What Therapy Can Offer

-Therapy can help you build clarity around who you are outside of your financial role.
-What brings you peace—not just status?
-What relationships feel truly mutual?
-What would freedom look like for you?
-Not in rebellion—but in truth.
+Therapy can also help you rebuild clarity and confidence around who you are outside of your financial role.
+What brings you joy…not just status?
+What kind of life feels meaningful?
+What would freedom actually look like—not as rebellion, but as truth?

 A New Way to Hold Legacy

-Being a steward of intergenerational wealth—especially in Asian American families—comes with both privilege and complexity.
-But your identity is more than what’s been passed down.
+Being a steward of intergenerational wealth especially in Asian American families comes with both privilege and complexity.
+And you’re allowed to hold both.

 About the Author